rebeldisc1/Noahs-Ark/README.md

 -------------------------------------------------------------------------------
 Disclaimer:
 I (Noah) am the only one who offers support for this jailbreak at the moment.
 I am just using other tools from other devs.
-The update to the exploit are my doing.
+The updates to the exploit are my doing.
 For any other concerns or questions, please message me on twitter. (@Rebeldisc)